sagarmore1607/testAppLozic/README.md

  in "testAppLozic/message/fullview/".

  Open "testAppLozic/message/fullview/index.html".
 The plugin works fine but when it comes to "emoji" it is showing codes instead emoji in both to reciever and in notification popup.

+ Also when testing with "appId" as 'applozic-sample-app' emojis works fine but when I put "appId" from application that I have generated it shows codes instead emoji.